SaiKrishnaMohan7/experience-api/README.md

 - **Stable Item IDs**: Item IDs remain stable across context refreshes, allowing clients to reliably reference items.

+- **Defensive Data Protection**: SalesforceCartClient returns copies of internal state (using spread operator `[...context.items]`) rather than references.
+This prevents external code from accidentally mutating the internal cart array.
+  - ⚠️ **Note**: Currently only the array is copied (shallow copy).
+LineItem objects themselves remain mutable.
+For stricter immutability, consider using `Object.freeze()` on each item or leveraging TypeScript's `readonly` modifier with runtime enforcement.

 - **Structured Logging**: Pino logger with pretty-printing in development, JSON in production.

 - **Type-Safe Errors**: Custom error classes for domain and infrastructure layers.